Lean Manufacturing Information and Training.

-Lean is about the elimination of all waste in order to develop an operation that is faster, more dependable, that produces higher quality products and services, operates at lower cost and above all, better achieves the expectations of the customer.
+Lean is about the elimination of all waste in order to develop an operation that is faster, more dependable, that produces higher quality products and services and above all operates at lower costs.
 Lean is a strategy for change.
 It is about all staff involved, contributing to working towards creating the value that the customer needs.
 Lean requires a commitment to continuous improvement in an organization.
 It is focused on optimizing a process, to ensure maximum responsiveness to customer needs.

 • Reduction in inventory > 80%